berkeley-deep-learning/cs294-131-s18/speakers.md

 Award, NSF Career Award, University Council Excellence in Teaching Awards, Emerson Electric, E. Lawrence Keyes Faculty Advancement Award, Google Faculty Research Awards, and a Sloan Fellowship.

+## Dileep George: Visual Perception, Data Efficiency, and Deep Learning

+### Abstract

+We'll start by exploring the classic paper on bias-variance dilemma in neural networks and understand the current successes and failures of convolutional neural networks from this context.
+If adding more biases is among the required modifications, where would these biases come from?
+Can studies about the visual cortex teach us something about these biases?
+We'll use the Lee and Mumford paper to understand more about what the visual cortex is really doing.
+Is it just a feed-forward classifier, or something different?
+What if classification is just a side effect of "inference to the best explanation", as Lee and Mumford would argue?
+From the context of these questions, we'll dive deeper into the Recursive Cortical Network (RCN) paper, whose representational choices are heavily inspired by the human brain and does classification as a side effect of inference to best explanation, and compare and contrast it with capsule networks which also has many similar representational choices.
+We'll end with a discussion on the role of reasoning/inference in visual perception and why that is important for building artificial general intelligence.

+### Bio

+Dileep is founder of Vicarious AI, where he leads the development of a general AI layer for robotics.
+Vicarious is a pioneer of brain-inspired and data-efficient AI algorithms, and they gained world-wide attention for breaking CAPTCHAs with very little training data.
+Dileep has authored several influential papers, published in Science, NIPS, ICML and CVPR and his research has been featured in NYT, WSJ and NPR.
+Before cofounding Vicarious, Dileep was CTO of Numenta, an AI company he cofounded with Jeff Hawkins and Donna Dubinsky.
+Before Numenta, Dileep was a Research Fellow at the Redwood Neuroscience Institute.
+Dileep’s research on hierarchical models of the brain earned him a PhD in Electrical Engineering from Stanford University.
+He has an MS in Electrical Engineering from Stanford and a B.Tech in EE from IIT Mumbai.